 Gummy Bear Keychains – inspired by the Haribo edible ones, these super fun rubber keychains in the shape of a gummy bear can be used for keys or hung on a kid’s backpack (my kids always had 4 or 5 cool keychains hanging off their backpacks in elementary school!).
 When you squish the tummy of the bear it lights up!
 And it comes in a variety of colors.

 German Chocolate – Chocolate is always good and German chocolate is the best!
 Ritter Sport bars are particularly fun because they are square and they come in a whole bunch of different flavors.

 Small Gifts and Toys – Part of what makes the Schultüte so special for a child is the fun of pulling out one small item after another.
 And if some of those small items are wrapped separately as gifts..all the better!
 Some ideas for boys - toy cars, small stuffed animals, action figures.
 For girls - lip gloss, hair elastics or clips, stuffed animals or small dolls.
+Maybe a mini puzzle like the Gummy Bear Puzzle.
 How about a gift card – like an Apple or Google card so the kids can download apps and songs on their phones.
 Or big chunky colored chalk for drawing on the tarmac in the playground – when I volunteered at my kids’ school over lunch hour we would take out the colored chalk and get the kids to lie down on the pavement and I would trace their bodies and they would color in the eyes, mouth, clothes and accessories!

 Even if the little school kid in your life lives on the other side of the country you can still give a Schultüte – make and fill the cone and box it up to send via Canada Post to the child’s home.
 But given that it is still warm outside make sure there is someone at home to receive it so that the chocolate and candy don’t melt.
 Or check into Canada Post’s new FlexDelivery option.